Qualified immunity is a judge-made doctrine that shields local, state and federal government officials–not just police–from accountability.

 PECRA takes the well-established legal concept of respondeat superior–a form of vicarious liability–and applies it to municipal and state government employers.
 Today, this concept ensures that private employers take responsibility for their employees.
 When private employees commit wrongs within the scope of their employment, victims can sue their employers.
 For example, an injured person can sue a pizza company for the harm its delivery driver causes.

-If local or state government employees violate constitution rights within the scope of employment, PECRA requires that governments stand behind their employees’ official actions.
+If local or state government employees violate constitutional rights within the scope of employment, PECRA requires that governments stand behind their employees’ official actions.
 This incentivizes governments to take responsibility for hiring, training, managing and disciplining employees the way private employers do.
 PECRA does not create personal liability for government employees nor does it affect criminal prosecutions.

 By applying a legal concept honed through centuries of common law, PECRA ensures a remedy for individuals whose rights are violated.